openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Upgrade impact
 --------------

-This plugin has to have a special version for Fuel 7.0.
+This plugin has to have a special version for an each Fuel's version.
 For this reason after the Fuel's upgrades plugin also should be upgraded.

 Security impact
 ---------------